Visiting the Pond Complexes

 Trails: The Refuge is crisscrossed by miles of hiking trails.
 Our most popular trails include Tidelands Trail and Newark Slough Trail at the Visitor Center; New Chicago Marsh and Alviso Slough Trail at the Environmental Education Center.
 The Visitor Center trails connect to trails in Coyote Hills Regional Park.
 Trails are periodically closed due to levee maintenance.
 Check at the Visitor Center and Environmental Education Center for the latest trail information.
 All motor vehicles are prohibited on Refuge trails, to protect ecologically sensitive areas.

 Note: The Mallard Slough Trail, closed during habitat enhancement construction, has reopened with altered alignments and distances.
-See this map for the new alignment.

 Fishing: A public fishing pier is located at the end of Marshlands Road at the refuge headquarters in Fremont and is open year-round.
 Birds, particularly the threatened western snowy plover, occasionally nest along Marshlands Road from April 1 - August 31.
 If birds are found nesting along this road, Marashlands Road will close to protect them.
 A free shuttle service is offered on weekends during these months.
 Call the Refuge for closure information.
 Fish commonly caught are rays, leopards sharks, white sturgeon, striped bass, and shiner surfperch.
 Check the California State Fishing Regulations for restrictions.